Business is about people, after all. To succeed, you have to be likeable, professional and appealing.

 Whatever you do, don’t drone on.
 Be upbeat, be confident and don’t be afraid to highlight your skills and achievements.

-"On one pitch we did for a large property development company we wrote a poem which Nicky, Build's Business Director recited…it certainly threw the client!
-But we won the pitch, to them it encapsulated the project beautifully in a very different way.
-Another thing to remember is that you aren’t expected to fully solve the brief, just show you really understand it...a different approach can pay off!"
+"On one pitch we did for a large property development company, we wrote a poem which Nicky, Build's Business Director recited…it certainly threw the client!
+But we won the pitch – to them, it encapsulated the project beautifully in a very different way.
+Another thing to remember is that you aren’t expected to solve the brief fully, show you understand it – a different approach can pay off!"

 Because going to a new business meeting is a bit like a first date.
 If they get one whiff that you’re desperate for work (or love), it will put them off.
 Act as though you’re comfortable with where you’re at – even if the opposite is true.

-It's nothing personal if you didn't succeed.
-Just learn from the experience, so you can do better next time.
+It would be nothing personal if you didn't succeed.
+Just learn from the experience so that you can do better next time.
 Remember to thank the client in a follow-up email and wish them all the success in their new venture.
 Because you never know, they may come back to you in future.